TrainWeb.org Facebook Page

 Map: Ho 17 F 10 Topographic Maps

-Graffitied and fortunately mostly hidden by the road bridge's guardrail is this ugly concrete bridge over a tributary of Deep Run, the stream the Washington Branch follows in this area.
+Graffitied and fortunately mostly hidden by the road bridge's guardrail is this ugly concrete bridge over what Google maps names Budd's Run.
 Its appearance suggests a construction date in the 1930s.
+The outlet ends of the two piped culverts are obscurbed by brush.

 Also of note is the single-lane road bridge, not many of which remain in Howard County.
 It was replaced with a multi-lane version in late 2003.